thorenscientific/documentation/docs/solutions/reference-designs/template/quickstart/a10soc.rst

 In the default configuration of the
 :intel:`Arria10 SoC Development Kit <content/www/us/en/products/details/fpga/arria/10.html>`,
 some of the FMC header pins are connected to a dedicated clock chip.
-To be compatible with the :adi:`EVAL-AD9081`, these pins need to be connected directly to the FPGA.
+To be compatible with the :adi:`EVALUATION BOARD`, these pins need to be connected directly to the FPGA.

 The connection of those pins can be changed by moving the position of